 September 28, 2012—Sugarcane cutting is physically demanding and dangerous work.
 Colombian cane cutters toil in the heat, harvesting the vegetation by hand.

 New Afro-Colombian Labor Council Advances Struggle for Racial Equality.

 July 16, 2012—The first national organization dedicated to the working conditions of Afro-descendants in Colombia was formed on July 14 in Cali.

 Solidarity Center Expands Fight for Worker Justice in Colombia.

-July 12, 2012—The Solidarity Center has expanded its program work in Colombia, with the goal of consolidating and implementing labor reforms and formalizing labor relations for hundreds of thousands of precarious, subcontracted workers who currently toil without many of the protections of the labor law or the right to join a union.
+July 12, 2012—The Solidarity Center has expanded its program work in Colombia, with the goal of consolidating and implementing labor reforms and formalizing labor relations for hundreds of thousands of precarious, subcontracted workers.

 Visiting Mine Workers Observe Troubling Conditions in Colombian Coal Mines and Surrounding Communities.

 March 23, 2012—In Colombia’s coal mines, troubling health and safety risks combined with serious environmental and social justice issues create conditions reminiscent of mining in the early 20th century in the United States.

 - ITUC 2012 Annual Survey of Violations of Trade Union Rights in Colombia (English / Spanish).